hardyqr/UW-Spring2017-CS246-Notes/notes-7.20-LEC23.md

 	- no dangling pointers
 	- class invariants still hold

-- stoing guarantee
+- strong guarantee
 	- if an exception is raised while executing function `f`, the state of the program will be as if `f` was never called

 - no throw guarantee
-	- the function nver throws an exception and always succeeds in achieving its goal
+	- the function never throws an exception and always succeeds in achieving its goal

 ```cpp
 class A{};